Metacomet Trail (New England National Scenic Trail)

 Seriously, I was pretty surprised – especially since our first son was an infant at the time.
 I was ecstatic too, as this would certainly make the trail more fun for me.
 I think she’s as interested as I am in a trail that spends some time in New Britain – the town in which she was raised, and West Hartford – the town in which we live.

 The trail itself is about 63 miles long and generally follows the traprock ridge that forms a spine bisecting Connecticut.
-Of course, this being Connecticut and not Montana, traversing the state means the trail wends its way through some cities and suburbs.
+Of course, this being Connecticut and not Montana, traversing the state means the trail wends its way through some towns and suburbs.
 And I think that’s pretty cool.

 The Metacomet Trail connects to the Mattabesett Trail at the Berlin Turnpike in Berlin.
 That trail connects to the Menunkatuck Trail which continues south to the Long Island Sound in Guilford.
 Furthermore, the Metacomet doesn’t end at the Massachusetts border.
 Rather, it continues (still as the Metacomet) all the way north to the New Hampshire border.

-Notes: My trail sections are entirely my convention and are sometimes ridiculously short for various reasons.
+My trail sections are entirely my convention and are sometimes ridiculously short for various reasons.
 Also, these hikes through section 11 below were done a long time ago and therefore the pictures, when viewing on a desktop, are often tiny and bad.

 Section 1: Berlin Tpke to Orchard Road Turnoff, Berlin